bancolombia/auto-sync-branch-action/README.md

 ![merge title](./docs/img/merge_image.png)

 > [!IMPORTANT]
-> This sentence must be in the last part of the commit message.
+> It is recommended that the sentence is at the end of the commit message.

 When the Pull Request is accepted, the action will be executed